Commitment + Clinical Leadership = Better Outcomes

 Oct.
 12th, 2020

-This October, Saber Healthcare encourages our staff, residents, and families to educate themselves about breast cancer.
+This October, educate yourself about breast cancer.
 October is dedicated to learning about breast cancer, who it affects, and how you can help those who have it.

 To help spread awareness and educate those who are interested in researching more, we’ve compiled a list of four facts that you may have not known about breast cancer.